awsdocs/amazon-ec2-user-guide/doc_source/putty.md

 After you launch your instance, you can connect to it and use it the way that you'd use a computer sitting in front of you\.

 The following instructions explain how to connect to your instance using PuTTY, a free SSH client for Windows\.
-If you receive an error while attempting to connect to your instance, see [Troubleshooting Connecting to Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html)\.
+If you receive an error while attempting to connect to your instance, see [Troubleshoot connecting to your instance](TroubleshootingInstancesConnecting.md)\.

 ## Prerequisites<a name="putty-prereqs"></a>